The strong amalgamation property into union: Introduction.

 There are results special to APU which generally do not hold for AP.
 If $T$ is a theory with APU and we add to $T$ universal-existential sentences in which only one variable is bounded by the universal quantifier, then the resulting theory has still APU.
-In particular, if some class of posets with an operator has APU, we still have APU if we ask that the operator is a closure operation, or that it is an involution.
+In particular, if some class of partially ordered sets with a unary operation has APU, we still have APU if we ask that the operation is an involution, or that the operation, if order preserving, is a closure operation.
 In general, there are plenty of conditions $H$ such that if $\mathcal K$ is a class with APU, then the subclass of those structures in $\mathcal K$ satisfying $H$ maintains APU.
+See Section \ref{pres}.
 Counterexamples are provided for theories with AP not into Union.

 In another direction, studying APU is useful for discovering results which hold in general for AP.
 Dealing with the Strong APU (see below for the definition), it is almost immediate to show that the union of theories in disjoint languages with SAPU has still SAPU.
 This fact turns out to be true for SAP, as well, but with a not entirely trivial argument.
 Counterexamples exist showing that it is necessary to deal with the strong variants.